 SIP trunking is climbing the corporate agenda as incumbent throughout Europe switch off their ISDN networks.
 Austria, Slovakia and Macedonia have already replaced ISDN with SIP trunks, and larger markets such as Germany, Switzerland and Belgium will follow in 2018.
 The majority of operators will have made the transition to an all-IP network by the beginning of the next decade.

-To understand the implications of this move, Orange Business Services held a webinar on April 21, 2016.
+To understand the implications of this move, Orange Business held a webinar on April 21, 2016.
 It shared how the switch to SIP is an opportunity for improving the overall enterprise voice and unified communications environment – and provided best practices on how to get there.

 Take action now